The 2023 Season of the National Aviary’s Peregrine Falcon Nest Cam Has Ended

 Fall 2019 – present: In September 2019 a new unbanded female Peregrine arrived at the Cathedral of Learning, named Morela (Polish for “apricot”) for the distinctive apricot-colored wash on her chest and face that makes her recognizable on camera.
 Because she is unbanded, we don’t know where she came from.
 Morela and Ecco raised their first clutch, fledging four chicks in 2021, and another four in 2022.

 Many thanks to our partners: University of Pittsburgh, M&P Security Solutions, and the Pennsylvania Game Commission.

 More About Peregrine Falcons

-Peregrine Falcons are the world’s fastest animal, clocking in at speeds of over 200 miles per hour!
+Peregrine Falcons are the world’s fastest animal, diving at speeds of over 200 miles per hour!
 These fierce birds of prey grow quickly, too.
-Peregrine Falcons lay a group of 2 to 5 eggs (a group of eggs is called a “clutch”), and are well known for using the ledges of tall buildings (like University of Pittsburgh’s Cathedral of Learning) for their nesting sites.
+Peregrine Falcons nest on cliffs or ledges of tall buildings (like University of Pittsburgh’s Cathedral of Learning) where they lay a group of 2 to 5 eggs (called a “clutch”), in a bowl-shaped depression in gravel.

 The female Peregrine incubates the eggs for about a month, sitting on them to keep them warm, and when the chicks hatch, they are small, nearly featherless, and very dependent on their parents.
 But, they mature very quickly, and within a week of hatching they nearly double their size!
 Within a month, they go from having soft, downy white feathers to dark brown feathers, or plumage.
 By around 5 weeks old, they are ready to fledge the nest!
 Peregrine Falcons stay with their parents through the beginning of summer, learning to hunt and navigate their world.

 The next time you are out on a walk, look for Peregrine Falcons on the ledges of tall buildings or under the bridges along Pittsburgh’s three rivers!